 The Council takes an approach of preferred signalised junctions to conventional roundabouts, particularly multi-lane roundabouts.

-This is because there is a poor safety record on this type of junction for cyclists and they are not convenient for pedestrians seeking to cross the road.
+This is because conventional roundabouts have a poor safety record for cyclists and they are not convenient for pedestrians seeking to cross the road.
 Signalised junctions are also better for public transport priority.